kfarr/aframe-wiki-temp/How-to-build-AR-experiences?.md

-There are several options to build AR experiences with [A-Frame](https://aframe.io/docs/1.0.0/introduction/) today
+There are several options to build AR experiences with [A-Frame](https://aframe.io/docs/1.0.0/introduction/) today.
+This guide is a community effort.
+If you find inaccurate or out-of-date information you're more than welcome to suggest changes.

 # WebXR